 Lucy spent more than twenty years working with disadvantaged young people in the UK, Europe, and Australia.
 Her most recent work has focused on children in care and care leavers.
 Her ethnographic research into the lives of writers has directly informed the themes and approaches explored in academy workshops and events.
-Lucy leads the Discovery and Artistry strands of Paper Nations.
+Lucy has been involved with Paper Nations in various capacities since its inception in 2015 and now leads our Discovery and Artistry strands.

 Dr Amy Spencer

 Amy is a writer of both fiction and non-fiction with a background in project management and research, particularly of experimental forms of digital writing.
-At Paper Nations, she leads the Audience and Innovation strands of the project.
+At Paper Nations, Amy leads the Audience and Innovation strands of the project and pioneered our commissioning strategies.
 Her work supports opportunities for writers committed to developing their practice.

-A graduate of Bath Spa University’s MA Creative Writing programme, Joanna has worked in workshops, literary magazines, and investigated the barriers facing young carers.
-Her work at Paper Nations concerns communications, design, and digital development, including our mapping research methodology and our online platforms.
+A graduate of Bath Spa University’s MA Creative Writing programme, Joanna has experience in schools, literary magazines, as a Dare to Write?
+Library workshop leader (or ‘Book Pilot’) and has investigated the barriers facing young carers.
+Joanna began at Paper Nations as a communications research assistant and has since progressed to the Engagement Manager.
+Her work concerns communications, project management, design, and digital development, including our mapping research methodology and our online platforms.

 Greg has a background in co-produced research and participatory arts alongside a PhD in Geography from the University of Bristol.
-At Paper Nations, his work involves supporting engagement activities and project coordination, which underpin the Paper Nations programme.
-Greg has particularly supported the development of the Writer Development Cycle.
+After nearly two years as a research assistant in engagement with Paper Nations, Greg has since relocated to his home country of Yorkshire and now supports our work on an ad-hoc basis as a Project Manager.
+His work involves supporting engagement activities and overarching project coordination, which underpin the Paper Nations programme.
+Greg has particularly supported the development of the Writer’s Cycle.